Jumitti/TFinder/README.md

 All you have to do is search for your responsive elements.
 No need to ctrl+F, it can do it.
 It also accepts IUPAC code and finds all possible shapes in all directions, reverse, complement, reverse complement.
 And last but not least, it gives you the coordinates of responsive element from the transcription initiation site.

+## Functions
+- Extract the promoter region with NCBI API
+- Find transcription factor responsive elements
+- IUPAC code can be used for responsive elements
+- Calculation of the distance of the found sequence to the transcription initiation site

+### NEW
+- Percentage of homology between the sequence found and the responsive elements (partially, see below)
+- Export results to excel

 ## Installation
 Made for and on Windows.
 Maybe works on Linux and MacOS (please install python packages)